 Understanding How Alcohol Affects The Body

 Alcohol has various effects on the body, most of its effects can be detrimental to one’s health.
-When alcohol is consumed it is absorbed into the bloodstream through small blood vessels in the walls f the stomach and small intestine.
-Within minutes after consuming alcohol it enters into the bloodstream, traveling from the stomach to the brain, where it quickly causes the onset of its effects which slows down the action of the nerve.
+When alcohol is consumed it is absorbed into the bloodstream through small blood vessels in the walls of the stomach and small intestine.
+Within minutes after consuming alcohol it enters into the bloodstream, traveling from the stomach to the brain, where it quickly causes the onset of its effects which slow down the central nervous system.
 Approximately 20% of alcohol travels in the bloodstream to the liver, majority of the remaining 80% is absorbed into the small intestine.
-Alcohol can also be carried from the bloodstream into the liver, which can eliminates alcohol from the blood, a process defined as metabolizing, where it converted into a non-toxic substance.
+Alcohol can also be carried from the bloodstream into the liver, which can eliminates alcohol from the blood, a process defined as metabolizing, where it is converted into a non-toxic substance.
 The liver is only capable of metabolizing a certain amount of alcohol at a time, which leaves the excess amounts circulating throughout the body.
 Therefore, the intensity of alcohol’s effects is directly contingent upon the amount consumed.
 If the amount of alcohol in the bloodstream goes over a certain level, the respiratory system significantly slows down, which can cause coma or even death due to oxygen being unable to reach the brain.

 How To Avoid Crossing The Line Of An Alcohol Use Problem